microsoft/X-Mem/README.md

 DESIGN PHILOSOPHY
 ------------------------------------------------------------------------------------------------------------

 Previous memory benchmarking tools such as STREAM/STREAM2, lmbench3, and mlc all had various shortcomings that made them inadequate for emerging needs in the cloud.
 In particular, cloud systems present four key challenges that we addressed with X-Mem.
-Stay tuned for updates -- more information will be coming soon.

 ------------------------------------------------------------------------------------------------------------
 FEATURES
 ------------------------------------------------------------------------------------------------------------

 This tool is provided as open source with the hope of being useful to the broader research and development community.
-Here are some of X-Mem's features.
+Here is a non-exhaustive list of X-Mem's features.

-Flexibility: Easy reconfiguration for different combinations of tests
+Flexibility: Easy reconfiguration for different combinations of tests.
-- Working sets in increments of 4KB, allowing cache up to main memory-level benchmarking
+- Working sets in increments of 4KB, allowing cache up to main memory-level benchmarking.
-- NUMA support
+- NUMA support.
-- Multi-threading support
+- Multi-threading support.
-- Large page support
+- Large page support.

-Extensibility: Modularity via C++ object-oriented principles
+Extensibility: Modularity via C++11 object-oriented principles.
-- Supports rapid addition of new benchmark kernel routines
+- Supports rapid addition of new benchmark kernel routines.
-- Example: stream triad algorithm, impact of false sharing, etc. are possible with minor changes
+- Example: stream triad algorithm, impact of false sharing, etc. are possible with minor changes.

-Cross-platform: Currently implemented for two OSes and architecture families
+Cross-platform: Currently implemented for two OSes and architecture families.
-- Windows: Intel x86 (32-bit), x86-64, and x86-64 with AVX extensions
+- GNU/Linux: Intel x86 (32-bit), x86-64, and x86-64 with AVX extensions, ARM (32-bit), ARM (32-bit) with NEON, ARMv8 (64-bit).
+Tested specifically with Ubuntu 12.04, 14.04, and CentOS 7.
-- GNU/Linux: Intel x86 (32-bit), x86-64, and x86-64 with AVX extensions, ARM (32-bit), ARM (32-bit) with NEON, ARMv8 (64-bit)
+- Windows: Intel x86 (32-bit), x86-64, and x86-64 with AVX extensions.
+Tested specifically with Windows 8.1 and Server 2012 R2.
-- Designed to allow straightforward porting to other operating systems and ISAs
-- ARM on Windows currently not possible due to some incompatibilites and/or lack of support.
+- ARM on Windows can compile using VC++, but cannot link due to a lack of library support for desktop/command-line ARM apps.
 This may be resolved in the future.
+- Designed to allow straightforward porting to other operating systems and ISAs.

 Memory throughput:
-- Accurate measurement of sustained memory throughput to all levels of cache and memory
+- Accurate measurement of sustained memory throughput to all levels of cache and memory.
-- Regular access patterns: forward & reverse sequential as well as strides of 2, 4, 8, and 16 words
+- Regular access patterns: forward & reverse sequential as well as strides of 2, 4, 8, and 16 words.
-- Random access patterns
+- Random access patterns.
-- Read and write
+- Read and write.
-- 32, 64, 128, 256-bit width memory instructions where applicable on each architecture
+- 32, 64, 128, 256-bit width memory instructions where applicable on each architecture.

 Memory latency:
-- Accurate measurement of round-trip memory latency to all levels of cache and memory
+- Accurate measurement of round-trip memory latency to all levels of cache and memory.
-- Loaded and unloaded latency via use of multithreaded load generation
+- Loaded and unloaded latency via use of multithreaded load generation.

 Memory power:
-- Support custom power instrumentation through a simple interface that end-users can implement
+- Support custom power instrumentation through a simple interface that end-users can implement.
-- Can collect DRAM power via custom driver exposed in Windows performance counter API
+- Can collect DRAM power via custom driver exposed in Windows performance counter API.

 Documentation:
-- Extensive Doxygen source code comments, PDF manual, HTML
+- Extensive Doxygen source code comments, PDF manual, HTML.

 INCLUDED EXTENSIONS (under src/include/ext and src/ext directories):
 - Loaded latency benchmark variant with load delays inserted as nop instructions between memory instructions.
 	- This is done for 32, 64, 128, and 256-bit load chunk sizes where applicable using the forward sequential read pattern.

-For feature requests, please refer to the contact information at the end of this README.
+- Other extensions may be released in the future.
+If you have a development request, or would like to mainstream your own extension, let us know!

+Feel free to contact us for any other feature requests.

 ------------------------------------------------------------------------------------------------------------
 RUNTIME PREREQUISITES